 Applications for research grants or proposals for contracts made in response to the programs of the various councils, granting agencies and departments of government as well as requests for funds in support of research activities directed to foundations, companies or individuals may be undertaken with the written approval of the Dean of the Faculty concerned, through the Research Development Services.

 Postdoctoral Fellows (PDFs) and Postdoctoral Associates (PDAs) are valued members of the University community.
 As trained researchers making the transition from graduate student to independent scholar, they have the opportunity to make significant contributions to the research environment of the University as well as their chosen fields.

 This policy applies to all individuals who care for and/or use animals, as defined by the Canadian Council on Animal Care (CCAC), in academic endeavours for research, teaching, and/or testing, or through their employment at the University and its affiliated institutions.

 The University Council on Animal Care (UCAC) is responsible to Senate for all aspects of procurement, maintenance and use of animals as defined by the Canadian Council on Animal Care (CCAC), hereafter referred to as "animals," in research, testing and teaching.

 This policy applies to all instances of research involving human participants performed at The University of Western Ontario, and to University faculty, staff or students carrying out research involving human participants as principal or responsible investigators at another institution or site.

-As directed in the Letters of Understanding, section A. Academic Responsibilities of Members, Clause 5 f, a sub-committee of the Joint Committee was struck to develop and recommend policy and guidelines to support faculty members in employment and/or supervisory relationships with Graduate Research Assistants, Post-Doctoral trainees and other research collaborators and ensure that such relationships are carried out in accordance with the law and good academic practice.
+As directed in the Letters of Understanding, section A. Academic Responsibilities of Members, Clause 5 f, a sub-committee of the Joint Committee was struck to develop and recommend policy and guidelines to support faculty members in employment and/or supervisory relationships with Graduate Fellows, Post-Doctoral trainees and other research collaborators and ensure that such relationships are carried out in accordance with the law and good academic practice.